Christabel-Akpene/requirement-analysis/README.md

 ## Key Activities in Requirement Analysis
-- Requirement Gathering
+- Requirement Gathering:
 During this phase, information is collected from stakeholders to understand what they expect from the system.
 Techniques used include questionnaires, observations and interviews.

-- Requirement Elicitation
+- Requirement Elicitation:
 Here, brainstorming sessions are conducted to generate ideas from the requirements gathered.
 This helps to clarify vague requirements.

-- Requirement Documentation
+- Requirement Documentation:
 The requirements gathered are organised and documented.
 This document serves as a reference point for all stakeholders.

-- Requirement Analysis and Modeling
+- Requirement Analysis and Modeling:
 The requirements gathered are refined and reviewed to ensure they are complete and consistent.
 Requirements are also prioritised based on their importance or impact on the project.
 Usecases or ER diagrams may be created to represent the system behaviour and structure.

-- Requirement Validation
+- Requirement Validation:
 Documented requirements are validated with stakeholders to confirm that they're accurate and feasible.
 This helps to ensure that the stakeholders needs are met.